Rank-1 Matrix Completion with Gradient Descent and Small Random Initialization: Phase I: Finding Direction

-with probability at least $1 - o(1 / \sqrt{\log n})$. \end{lemma} As explained for $\xt - \txt$, due to the third terms of \cref{eq:xt update} and \cref{eq:hxt update}, $\xt - \xtl$ can also increase exponentially with the rate $(1 + \eta \ls)$ in the worst case where $\xt - \xtl$ is parallel to $\us$.
-This is contrary to our result \cref{eq:xt-xtl I} that $\vnorm{\xt - \xtl}$ increases only linearly.
-We show that $\xt-\xtl$ is maintained almost orthogonal to $\us$ in Phase~I, and thus the worst case does not happen. \begin{lemma} For all $l \in [n]$ and $t \leq T_1$, we have
+\end{lemma} As explained for $\xt - \txt$, due to the third terms of \cref{eq:xt update} and \cref{eq:xtl update}, $\xt - \xtl$ can also grow exponentially at the rate of $(1 + \eta \ls)$ in the worst case where $\xt - \xtl$ is parallel to $\us$.
+This contradicts our result \cref{eq:xt-xtl I} that $\vnorm{\xt - \xtl}$ grows only linearly.
+We show that $\xt-\xtl$ remains nearly orthogonal to $\us$ in Phase~I, and thus the worst case does not occur. \begin{lemma} For all $l \in [n]$ and $t \leq T_1$, we have